OnSSET/ClusterbasedExtraction/README.md

 # Cluster-based_extraction_OnSSET
 Developed in order to facilitate the GIS extraction for OnSSET when the population base layer in the analysis is a polygon layer

-As of February 2021, there are three versions of the plugin:
+As of February 2021, there are three versions of the plugis:

 * **Option 1**.
 Works for QGIS 3.10 (latest LTR)
 * **Option 2**.
 Works for QGIS 3.4
 * **Option 3**.
 Works for QGIS 3.2

+**Note:** As of February 2021 support of Option 2 and 3 is discontinued.
+These versions can still be used, but troubleshooting and changes will exclusively target the 3.10 version of the plugin.

 ### Introduction